Joan of Portugal

 Joan of Portugal (Joana [ʒuˈɐnɐ]; 31 March 1439 – June 13, 1475) was the Queen of Castile as the second wife of King Henry IV of Castile.
 The posthumous daughter of King Edward of Portugal and Eleanor of Aragon, she was born in the Quinta do Monte Olivete Villa, Almada.

+Early life

+Joan was born as one of nine children of King Edward of Portugal and his wife Eleanor of Aragon.
+Joan was born on the 31st of March, 1439 at Quinta do Monte Olivete (modern day Almeda), after her father's death.